-The Black Belt is a Southern band of land winding through several states, its name coined from the fertile dark topsoil it comprises, and the development by enslaved African labor for predominately cotton plantations.
+The Black Belt is a Southern band of land winding through several states, its name coined from its fertile dark topsoil and the land’s cotton development attributed to enslaved African labor.

 Due to the rural isolation and lack of economic opportunities, generations of residents have faced an array of social problems fixed within structural and systemic racism that range from unemployment to voting disenfranchisement.